FractalAwareness-Cavin/3IATLAS-astro-app-import/Time-Passages-Astro-Gold/README.txt

 Use the built-in extras, or record 3I/ATLAS as a fixed custom point if you only need its position at a single epoch.

+### Fixed-point walkthrough (Astro Gold)
+1. Pick the date/time you want to freeze (example: **2025-10-29 00:00 UT** near perihelion).
+2. Open `apps-using-csv-files/geocentric_daily.csv` and find the matching row.
+Note the tropical longitude (`lambda_deg`) and latitude (`beta_deg`).
+For the example above the table gives `lambda_deg = 203.560 deg` (approx 23 deg 33' Scorpio) and `beta_deg = 2.283 deg`.
+3. In Astro Gold (macOS) choose **Astro Gold → Preferences → Displayed Points → Add Extra Points…**, then switch to the **Custom Points** tab.
+On iOS/iPadOS use **Settings → Chart Points → Add Extra Points…**.
+4. Create a new point named something like `3I/ATLAS 2025-10-29 UT`, set the longitude field to the decimal value (or the sign/degree format Astro Gold expects), and optionally record the latitude or distance in the notes.
+5. Save the point.
+It will remain static; repeat the process with updated longitude values when you need a new epoch.

 ## TimePassages Desktop (macOS / Windows)
 - TimePassages lets you toggle the bodies that ship with the program: major asteroids, centaurs, Eris/TNOs, etc. The workflow is: